networknext/next/cmd/tools/next/README.md

 Displays a table of filtered relays, or all relays if no filter supplied, containing diagnostic information.

+If any of the fields contain "SSH Error", a more detailed message will be visible within the messages above the table.

 Fields:
 - `SSH`: Was the relay able to be SSHed into?
 - `Ubuntu`: The version of Ubuntu the relay is running.